RosenMitrov/task-track-system/README.md

 - **User API**
     - User registration with input validation.
     - User deletion restricted to administrators.
+    - User applies role changes to a user, restricted to administrators

 - **Task API**
     - Create, update, and assign tasks to users.